 The Council has its own Code of Officer Conduct (built under the same Nolan principles).
 The Code was formally approved by Members in September 2010 and forms part of the Constitution.
-The Council also has employee and management competency standards which highlight expected methods of work and behaviours.
+The Council also has employee and management competency standards which highlight expected methods of work and behaviours - these were reviewed and updated in 2019/20.
 There is also a formal induction procedure for all new staff, supplemented by other information e.g. the Constitution, disciplinary procedures, etc.

-During the year, the Council continued to develop and deliver its training schedule for both Members and officers to raise awareness of ethical governance issues across the Council, such as, for example, Procurement & Contracts, Fraud & Corruption and Budgetary Control issues and a Management Development Programme.
+During the year, the Council continued to develop and deliver its training schedule for both Members and officers to raise awareness of ethical governance issues across the Council, such as, for example, Procurement & Contracts and Budgetary Control issues and a Management Development Programme.
 This forms part of the Council's training programme with the Member programme being considered and agreed by the Members' Learning and Development Group.